d4hines/window-alm/README.md

     ```
 1. On Same Line

-    Two windows are on the same line w.r.t. an axis if there is a line on that axis that crosses both windows.
+    Two windows are on the same line w.r.t. an axis if there is a line perpendicular to that axis that crosses both windows.

     ```
     onSameLine : windows x windows x axes -> booleans